huggingface/diffusers/docs/source/en/using-diffusers/inference_with_tcd_lora.md

 # Trajectory Consistency Distillation-LoRA

 Trajectory Consistency Distillation (TCD) enables a model to generate higher quality and more detailed images with fewer steps.
-Additionally, TCD demonstrates superior performance even under conditions of high NFEs.
+Moreover, owing to the effective error mitigation during the distillation process, TCD demonstrates superior performance even under conditions of large inference steps.

 The major advantages of TCD are:

 - Better than Teacher: TCD demonstrates superior generative quality at both small and large inference steps and exceeds the performance of [DPM-Solver++(2S)](../../api/schedulers/multistep_dpm_solver) with Stable Diffusion XL (SDXL).
 There is no additional discriminator or LPIPS supervision included during TCD training.

-- Flexible NFEs: The NFEs for TCD sampling can be freely adjusted without adversely affecting the image quality.
+- Flexible Inference Steps: The inference steps for TCD sampling can be freely adjusted without adversely affecting the image quality.

 - Freely change detail level: During inference, the level of detail in the image can be adjusted with a single hyperparameter, *gamma*.